 In terms of the firmware, the Palm will ship with Android 8.1 Oreo and a custom interface that looks like that of an Apple Watch.
 Like the old Palm, the new Palm smartphone also features some gestures to maximize (can’t think of any word for that) its small display.
 Albeit every Android smartphone has the “press/hold actions”, Palm makes use of it to aid people with larger hands.
 And suffice to say, it’s very intuitive.
 It also features a “Gesture Pad” which is similar to the swipe gesture on the Nokia Z Launcher.
 To look for apps, you just have to swipe the first letter on its name.
 The Palm will then show apps that match the command.

 The Snapdragon 435 powers the handset (bummer, but hey, at least Snapdragon), with 3GB of RAM.
 The internal storage is 32GB, but no mention if it is expandable, and keeping the lights on is an 800mAh battery.
 Yes, you read it right.
 It’s an 800mAh battery, which in theory enough to last a day.
 Thanks to its small display.

-For the biometrics, Palm advertises Face Unlock with no further details to what type it is.
+For biometrics, Palm advertises Face Unlock with no further details of what type it is.
 We guess it’s the untrusty one that has been on Android since the Lollipop days.
-For the imaging, the phone has 12-megapixel rear shooter and 8-megapixel selfie cam.
+For the imaging, the phone has 12-megapixel rear shooter and an 8-megapixel selfie cam.
 Nothing too fancy.

 The phone will be exclusively available for Verizon for $350.
 And again, they’re serious.
 Also, just in case it matters, Stephen Curry signed up to endorse the device.